Tegu Care Sheet

 mealworms, slikworms,

-the variety the better.
-You can also offer them previously
+the better.
+You can also offer them previously frozen,

-frozen, then thawed, rodents.
-If offereing live rodents,
+then thawed, rodents.
+If offereing live rodents, watch

-watch them until it is gone.
-Live rodents can be very
+them until it is gone.
+Live rodents can be very dangerous

-dangerous to lizards.
-Make sure to use either a multi-vitamin
+to lizards.
+Make sure to use either a multi-vitamin dust,

-dust, or a vitamin spray.
-Gut-load the feeder insects
+or a vitamin spray.
+Gut-load the feeder insects as well.

-as well.
-The Tegu will also need a large,
+The Tegu will also need a large, shallow,

-shallow, sturdy container of water.
-They will drink and
+sturdy container of water.
+They will drink and soak in

 Make sure to provide your Tegu with full-spectrum